 Anxiety disorders are a group of mental health disorders that cause those who struggle with them to experience intense fear and worry so much that it interferes with their ability to lead a normal life.
 If you have an anxiety disorder, you may struggle with nightmares and flashbacks from a traumatic experience.
 Others may find that most of their day is consumed by worrying so extreme that they’re barely able to function.
 Still others may avoid everyday situations such as hanging out with friends or going to school in an effort to avoid triggering a panic attack about a specific phobia.
-If you’re struggling with an anxiety disorder, you’re not alone – anxiety disorders are the most common mental health disorders in the United States.
+If you’re struggling with an anxiety disorder, you’re not alone – anxiety disorders are the most common mental health disorders in Fort Smith, Arkansas and the United States.

 How to Help a Loved One or Family Member Seek Treatment

 Living with or loving someone who has an anxiety disorder can be a tremendous burden.
 You may struggle with feelings of helplessness as you watch your loved one struggle to get through the day.
 Maybe you’re frustrated that your loved one can’t simply “get over” his or her anxiety disorder because you don’t understand the ways in which this mental illness can overrule a person’s life.
 You know your loved one needs help but you may not know how to approach the topic.
 Here are some ways in which you can help your loved one start to recover:

 Take care of you: Living with someone who has an anxiety disorder can be overwhelming – practice self-care techniques to help you cope.
 Find a therapist if you need someone to lean on and join a support group.
 Take time each day to do something nice for yourself, even if it’s just taking a soothing bath.